Please read our important disclaimers before using this content

 - File custody motions to restore parenting time and address false allegations

-- Pursue attorney fees (make false allegations costly for her)
+- Pursue attorney fees (make false allegations costly for the petitioner)

 - Document ongoing false allegations (pattern evidence for future)